-Released as much of the United States was growing tired of the Vietnam War and division, the commercial showed people of all shapes, colors, and ethnicities singing about coming together over a Coke.
+Released while much of the United States was growing tired of the Vietnam War and division, the commercial showed people of all shapes, colors, and ethnicities singing about coming together over a Coke.

 This is the power of inclusive and diverse marketing.

-And, with a 2019 report conducted by Adobe showing 61% of Americans find diversity in advertising important and The Heat Test finding 69% of brands with representative ads saw an average stock gain of 44% last year, it’s something every marketer should be taken seriously in 2021.
+And, with a 2019 report conducted by Adobe showing 61% of Americans find diversity in advertising important and The Heat Test finding 69% of brands with representative ads saw an average stock gain of 44% last year, it’s something every marketer should be taken seriously.

-Diverse and inclusive marketing is marketing that aims to speak to a larger audience of potential buyers by looking past preconceived notions of gender, age, race, income, sexuality, language, and religion (among other things) in regards to the products being sold.
+Diverse and inclusive marketing is marketing that aims to speak to a larger audience of potential buyers by looking past preconceived notions of gender, age, race, income, sexuality, language, and religion (among other things).

 It targets individuals from all walks of life, by seeking commonalities outside of these social labels.

 Take a makeup brand that has always assumed only young women buy its products.
 In an inclusive effort, it may create a video featuring an older gentleman who moonlights as Gene Simmons in a Kiss cover band after his 9-to-5.